ElucidataInc/polly-docs/docs/Apps/Data Studio/CCLE Correlation Analysis.md

 ![Filetering Interface](../../img/ccle/9.png) <center>**Figure 9.** Filtering parameters</center>

-*   **Filter samples? :** It provides two options - ‘*Yes*' and '*No*'.
+*   **Filter samples?:** It provides two options - ‘*Yes*' and '*No*'.
 If '*No*’ is selected, then no filtering is applied to the data and all the samples are available for usage in the downstream components.
-If '*Yes*' is selected, then the user must fill-up the options for filtering in the UI elements just beneath this radio button.
+If '*Yes*' is selected, then you must select the options for filtering from the beneath dropdowns.

 *   **Select Column:** Names of the columns from the metadata file are enlisted here for you to choose.

 *   **Column Value:** Once a column has been selected in the *Select Column* dropdown, then all the unique values from the selected column are available for you to pick from.

-Once all the fields are selected, click on *Run Task* to execute the component.

-It will generate three output files:
+Once all the fields are selected, click on *Run Task* to execute the component.It will generate three output files:

 ![Filtering output](../../img/ccle/10.png) <center>**Figure 10.** Filtering output</center>